Stenodyon/tung_fpga_compiler/README.md

 # FPGA Compiler
 A compiler for my basic FPGA system in TUNG

+This project is very heavily inspired from [this article](http://blog.notdot.net/2012/10/Build-your-own-FPGA)

 ## How to use

 This program uses the [Lark library](https://github.com/erezsh/lark) which you can install with